neogeodev/FusionConverter/README.md

 * Order the components listed in `BOM.txt`.
 If you don't want the voltage supervision function, leave out CHA U3, R1 and D1.
 * Bend the card edge connectors pins inwards to reduce their spacing and slide the boards between the rows.
 * Solder everything.
-* Program the CPLD with fusion_vsense.jed.
+* Program the CPLD with fusion_vsense.jed or fusion_vsense.svf.
 JTAG connections: see `JTAG.png`.
 The board MUST be powered externally during programming, the programming cable doesn't provide power.
 * Wire the "RESET" pads on both boards together with a small wire.
-* Use 8 screws and 4 standoffs to join both boards together.
+* Use 8 screws and 4 standoffs to assemble both boards together.

 The shell is optional.
 It can be printed with any method (FDM, SLA...)